 Mathematical Modeling Challenge (WMMC).
 This regional math contest

 gives undergraduate students the opportunity to apply their math skills

 to real world problems.
 The WMMC is currently one of three regional

 mathematical modeling contests.

 In teams of three, students have 23 hours to develop and test a

-model and write a one-page summary of their findings; teams have one
+model and write a two-page summary of their findings; teams have one

 additional (24th) hour to finalize a 10 minute presentation explaining